mk-fg/python-onedrive/README.md

 	...

-Most commands should be self-descriptive (but see "--help" when they aren't).
+Most commands should be self-descriptive, but use "--help" when they aren't.

-"-p" (or "--path") option used in the examples above allows to specify human-readable paths like "Pics/image1.jpg" instead of object ids (like "file.e8bc837a02261f14.E8BC837A02261F14!114"), resolving these to ids before executing the actual commands.
+Note that objects specified on the command-line are implicitly resolved as human-readable paths (which are basically metadata) unless they look like an id.
+Use "-p" or "-i" ("--path" / "--id") switches to control this explicitly.
 See LiveConnect docs or notes section below for more info on how these work.